Florent1711/holbertonschool-web_front_end/html_advanced/README.md

     • create the nav tag inside the header tag
         - it should remain empty for now
 Does not need to pass W3C

+8-index.html - Copy the content of 7-index.html into 8-index.html
+    • create the level 1 heading inside your main before your sections
+        - put text Homepage in your heading tag
+Does not need to pass W3C